-This salad is serious VegPower food and super tasty, too.
+This lost potato salad is serious VegPower food and super tasty, too.
 To hide the potatoes properly, you need quite a few ingredients.
 On the way you learn to cook potatoes and boil eggs.
 And how to make and shake a turbo-dressing, which improves any salad you’ll ever prepare.
 Ready?
 Go!

 Start with the new potatoes: cook them in boiling salted water for around 15 minutes, or until tender.
 Drain and cool a bit.
 Then halve or slice up.

 Cook the mangetouts for 2 minutes in boiling water.
 Add the edamame beans and cook for another two minutes, until mangetouts and beans are soft, but not overdone.
 Then rinse, drain and refresh under cold water.